altocodenl/TODIS/readme.md

 This pattern is most useful to do away with branches that are either shorter or less likely (usually both).
 In traditional programming, the `res` call is described as a [*return*](https://en.wikipedia.org/wiki/Return_statement), because both data (in this case, empty text) and control (that is, the availability of the system to proceed with the expansion of the next call) are returned to whoever called the sequence.
 In this treatise, however, we will call this a *response*, because that's simply what it is: we explicitly respond with a value without having to expand the rest of the current sequence.

 For those versed in programming, it is interesting to realize that returns are only necessary with conditionals!
 Neither reference nor sequence require them.
 Returns make sense only to conditionally break out of a sequence.
 If a sequence had no conditionals, why would we want to break out early?
-We could simply delete the calls that we don't need and always have the same definition.
+We could simply not write the calls that we don't need and always have the same definition.

 Note that, in our last example, we had to specify the sequence to greeting in another place, "greeting sequence".
 The reason for this is that we want "greeting" to get the response of the *last* call of the sequence; if we had merely put the sequence inside of it, it would have ended up with a list of two empty texts.